 \subsubsection{Variational Inference}

-VHDA~\cite{yoo2020VHDA} is a method that receives as input human-generated dialogues, and constructs the utterance-level natural language outputs together with the dialogue acts, modeling latent variables over all dialogue aspects to extrapolate and generate novel slot values.
-This characteristic allows the system to produce attributes beyond those encountered in the training data, thereby demonstrating an ability to innovate within the dialogue context and suggesting a higher degree of system adaptability and generative capacity.
+VHDA~\cite{yoo2020VHDA} is a method that receives as input human-generated dialogues, and constructs utterance-level natural language outputs together with dialogue acts, modeling latent variables over all dialogue aspects to extrapolate and generate novel slot values.
+This characteristic allows the system to produce attributes beyond those encountered in the training data, demonstrating an ability to innovate within the dialogue context and suggesting a higher degree of system adaptability and generative capacity.
 These features highly differentiate VHDA from the previous research.
-The authors build on top of the idea of Variational Hierarchical Conversational RNNs (VHCR~\cite{parl2018vhcr}), encapsulating multiple encoder and decoder modules, where each models a specific dialogue feature.
-The encoder is employed as a self-attention bidirectional LSTM for mapping all previously mentioned latent spaces.
-As a training objective, the ELBO is optimized on the goal-oriented dialogue samples.
+The authors build on top of the idea of VHCR~\cite{parl2018vhcr}, encapsulating multiple encoder and decoder modules, where each models a specific dialogue feature.
 VHDA can be closely compared to VHUS~\cite{gur2018HUS}, however, the main and very important difference between the two is that VHUS samples from the latent space of natural language turn generation, while VHDA also models the user goal, and dialogue state in the latent space.